1950s chevrolet in Havana used for tourist trips.

 Cuban girls enjoying rum cocktail.

-Cuba money guidelines to keep you safe.
+Cuba Explorer money guidelines keep you safe.

 Small private businesses display prices in pesos.
-And recently, also in US dollars.
+Many display prices in US dollars.
 So you’ll always know accurate costs and pay the same price as Cubans.
 You’ll not have to worry about calculating or haggling over exchange rates on the spot.
-Having Cuban pesos in hand provides a sense of security, and you’ll feel like a local.

-Not true.
-It’s an option, not a requirement.
 In Cuba, there are two payment systems: Pesos and MLC cards.
-And there are two types of MLC cards.
-One is for tourists and another for Cubans.
-Both function as pre-paid debit cards.
-You add money to these cards using foreign currencies.
-Once the money is in the MLC card, its value is equivalent to the US dollar.
+There are two types of MLC cards.
+One is for Cubans, and the other is for visitors.
+Both function as prepaid debit cards.

 Travel with Cuba Explorer means fewer money worries in Cuba